amanzi/amanzi/doc/input_spec/AmanziInputSpec-v1.2.2-draft.rst

    * [U] `"Steady-State Implicit Time Integration`" [list] Parameters for BDF1 time integration to reach steady-state

      * [U] `"steady max iterations"` [int] If during the steady state calculation, the number of iterations of the nonlinear solver exceeds this number, the subsequent time step is reduced by the factor specified in `"steady time step reduction factor"`. (default: `"15`", suggested range: 10 ...
 20)

-     * [U] `"steady min iterations"` [int] If during the steady state calculation, the number of iterations of the nonlinear solver exceeds this number, the subsequent time step is increased by the factor specified in `"steady time step increase factor"`. (default: `"10`", suggested range: 5 ...
-15)

-     * [U] `"steady limit iterations"` [int] If during the steady state calculation, the number of iterations of the nonlinear solver exceeds this number, the current time step is cut in half and the current time step is repeated. (default: `"20`", suggested range: 20 ...
-50)

      * [U] `"steady nonlinear tolerance"` [double] The tolerance for the nonlinear solver during the steady state computation. (default: `"1.0e-5`", suggested range: 1.0e-8 ...
 1.0e-6)